Useful resort information about Courchevel Le Praz, La Tania and beyond…

-Aquamotion is an incredible new addition to the resort: a fantastic pool with slides, an area for tiny swimmers and an outside area which is fun even when snowing.
-There’s an adults’ area with steam room, hydrotherapy and a relaxing atmosphere.
-Access to the pool is easy using the free bus.
+Aquamotion is an incredible new addition to the resort: a fantastic pool with slides, a fun area for little children and an outside pool which is fun even when snowing!
+There’s also an adults’ spa zone with steam room, hydrotherapy and a relaxing atmosphere.
+Aquamotion is on the free bus route.

-Why not try a snow-shoe walk?
-It’s a fun way to experience the wilder side of the mountains, especially with a guide who will show you points of interest and help you to spot the animal tracks.
+Take some time away from the slopes to try a magical snow-shoe walk.
+It’s an enchanting way to experience the wilder side of the mountains, especially with a guide who will show you points of interest and help you to spot the animal tracks.
 You may even be lucky enough to see chamois or ibex.

 Other activities available are husky sledging, paragliding and skidoo and hot air balloon rides, all of which can be arranged for you.
 In La Tania is a small gym, swimming pool and sauna located in the Montana Hotel in the village which is open in the afternoons and evening for non residents.